adlerhsieh/lake/README.md

 # Lake [![Build Status](https://travis-ci.org/adlerhsieh/lake.svg?branch=master)](https://travis-ci.org/adlerhsieh/lake)

+`rake` is fast, but `lake` is faster.

 Lake is a [rake](http://rake.rubyforge.org/)-inspired tool in Crystal-lang for managing you tasks.
-It automatically builds & runs any specified task.
-No need of `crystal build` or `crystal run` anymore.
-Use it with `cron` and other automation tools for more efficient workflows.
+Tasks are automatically built & run through the command line interface.
+It take advantages of the performance of `Crystal` and the utility of `rake `, helping you run recursive tasks in amazing speed.

 ## Features

 - Automatically building & running tasks.
 - Managing taks in `Lakefile` or `.lake` directory.
-- One file can include multiple tasks.
+- Use it with `cron` and other automation tools for more efficient workflows.

 ## Requirement